Google Ads Search Volumes

 To make sure the data is correct, we have calibration systems in place – the most important one being the aggregation algorithm, grouping keywords sharing the same search volume under the same main one and its variations.

-Search volumes split by device
+Search volumes by device

 At a group level, not only do we aggregate search volumes, but we also split them into searches performed from desktop versus mobile devices.